-Courses in Business Ethics, Corporate Responsibility, and Business and Society ensure that our graduates are reflective and responsible leaders, while real-world experience managing actual portfolios, studying abroad in Brazil and China, executing ideas through the Gigot Center for Entrepreneurial Studies, and interning with local and international businesses will prepare you to hit the ground running when you graduate.
+Courses in Business Ethics, Corporate Responsibility, and Business and Society ensure that our graduates are reflective and responsible leaders, while real-world experience managing actual portfolios, studying abroad in Brazil and China, and interning with domestic and international businesses will prepare you to hit the ground running when you graduate.

 - Business Analytics

 - Management Consulting